pingcap/docs-cn/README.md

 Horizontal scalability is the most important feature of TiDB.
 The scalability includes two aspects: the computing capability and the storage capacity.
 The TiDB server processes the SQL requests.
 As the business grows, the overall processing capability and higher throughput can be achieved by simply adding more TiDB server nodes.
 Data is stored in TiKV.
 As the size of the data grows, the scalability of data can be resolved by adding more TiKV server nodes.
 PD schedules data in Regions among the TiKV nodes and migrates part of the data to the newly added node.
 So in the early stage, you can deploy only a few service instances.
 For example, it is recommended to deploy at least 3 TiKV nodes, 3 PD nodes and 2 TiDB nodes.
 As business grows, more TiDB and TiKV instances can be added on-demand.

-## High availability
+## High Availability

 High availability is another important feature of TiDB.
 All of the three components, TiDB, TiKV and PD, can tolerate the failure of some instances without impacting the availability of the entire cluster.
-For each component, See the following for more details about the availability, the consequence of a single instance failure and how to recover.
+For each component, see the following for more details about the availability, the consequence of a single instance failure and how to recover.

 ### TiDB